British Thermal Units to Quads Converter

 How to Convert British Thermal Units to Quads

-The energy in quads is equal to the british thermal units divided by 1.0E+15.
+The energy in quads is equal to the energy in british thermal units divided by 1.0E+15.

 British thermal units and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.